I. The history of the Bulgarian Creative Writing Competition

 II.
 The process

 The competition itself is simple.
-Firstly, all teachers of English in public and private schools are welcome to have their students participate (language centers are not eligible).
+Firstly, all teachers of English in public and private schools are welcome to have their students participate.
 The competition is open to students from 6th to 12th grades, although each grade level is separate from the others (that is, 6th graders only compete against other 6th graders, 7th with 7th, etc.).

-Participating schools choose a date (from the officially announced writing days) and a time and date for their students to write.
+Participating schools choose a date (from the officially announced writing days) and a time for their students to write.
 The day before the official topics for the competition are sent out by the organizers.
-Students are given one hour to respond to one of several creative, unusual themes (these are different for each grade level).
+Students are given one hour to respond to one of three creative, unusual themes (these are different for each grade level).
 Over the course of the hour, students may not consult dictionaries, grammar references, the Internet, other students, etc. The goal is instead to create their own unique pieces of writing (in English), to think “outside the box”.
-After the hour is over, the participants turn in their personal information sheets and essays to the teacher, who then mails them to the regional judges.
+After the hour is over, the participants submit their works to the teacher-coordinator, who then mails them to the organizers.

-Once all the essays have been received, panels of regional judges (teachers, writers, native English speakers, and specialists) convene in their respective locations to read the essays, which remain anonymous during this process.
-Using various criteria (available HERE), the judges select the top three essays from each grade level in their region.
-Students whose essays do not qualify for the national round will still receive a certificate of participation.
-The finalist essays are sent on to national judging.
-At the national level, essays are again read and rated; first, second, and third places are awarded to the top pieces from each grade.
+Once all the pieces of work have been received, panels of judges (teachers, writers, native English speakers, and specialists) read the works.
+Using various criteria (available HERE), the judges select the best works from each judging panel.
+Students whose works do not qualify for the national round will still receive a certificate of participation.
+The selected works are sent on to national judging.
+At the national level, the creative works are again read and rated; first, second, and third places are awarded to the top pieces from each grade.

-These students are invited to the national awards ceremony, where they are presented with prizes: high-quality English-learning and writing-related materials donated from supporting organizations (in 2016, these included the U.S. Embassy in Sofia, the American University in Bulgaria, Express Publishing, Klett and Macmillan Bulgaria).
+These students are invited to the national awards ceremony, where they are presented with prizes: high-quality English-learning and writing-related materials donated from supporting organizations.
 There are also several additional prizes provided for outstanding writing.
-In 2016, these included scholarships to English-language summer camps and autographed books.

 Of course, prizes are only one reason to participate in the BCWC.
 Our main goal is to show students that every sort of talent deserves to be cultivated and shared with the world.
 Everyone’s voice matters!
 So join the fun.